 Our Orange County motorcycle accident attorneys have successfully helped clients injured in motorcycle accidents in the past.
 We know how to counteract any biases or attempts to downplay injuries.
 We also have the resources to take on powerful insurance companies and are not afraid to go to court for our clients if needed.
 Not every personal injury law firm can say that.
 Many will refer your case out or even worse, settle your case for less in order to close it out.

-The Dominguez Firm has award-winning attorneys, in-house investigators and a staff of over 120 legal professionals ready to help clients seek justice.
+The Dominguez Firm has award-winning personal injury attorneys, in-house investigators and a staff of over 120 legal professionals ready to help clients seek justice.

 As a motorcycle accident victim, you shouldn’t worry about how you’re going to pay for an attorney.
 At The Dominguez Firm, we work on a contingency basis.
 At the end of your case, we receive a percentage of your final settlement or verdict amount.
 That percentage will be clearly stated in the client representation agreement you sign with us.
 There are no hidden costs or upfront fees, period.
 And if you don’t win, you don’t pay!
 So, call us today at 800-818-1818 for a free consultation.
 Let us handle your Orange County motorcycle accident case while you concentrate on your recovery.